Best Bass Guitar Brands for Beginners

 More Top Bass Brands for Beginners

-- Dean: Check out the Zone and Edge Series basses.
-Dean Custom Zone basses features wild colors like Florescent Pink and Nuclear Green, and the fretboards match the body paint of the guitar!
+Check out the Zone and Edge Series basses.
+Dean Custom Zone basses feature wild colors like Florescent Pink and Nuclear Green, and the fretboards match the body paint of the guitar!
 For those into heavy metal, and pointy guitar shapes, Dean also has a series called Metalman.
-Here you’ll find V-shaped bass guitar, Explorer-type shapes and the awesome ML body style.
+Here you’ll find V-shaped bass guitar, Explorer-type shapes, and the awesome ML body style.

 The Jackson JS3 Concert Bass